tadax/dotfiles/README.md

 2. Run the Setup Script

-`setup_all.sh` runs the OS-specific bootstrap scripts and then calls `install.sh` to create symlinks for your dotfiles in the home directory.
+`setup_all.sh` runs the OS-specific bootstrap scripts, calls `install.sh` to create symlinks for your dotfiles in `$HOME`, and then executes the post-setup scripts under `scripts/`.
-You only need to run this script - it will handle everything.
+This is the only script you need to run — it handles the entire setup end to end.

 ```bash
 ./setup_all.sh --bootstrap --upgrade [--cuda]